 4. CHIPPER DAY PICKUP

 Go to our website and fill out the simple online form so that we know you have material for pickup.
-On September 7 (Zone 1), September 7 (Zone 2), September 8 (Zone 3), September 8 (Zone 4) ourcrews will come by your property, pick up your neatly stacked materials, run them through a wood chipper, and then they will be taken to a composting facility for disposal.
+On June 13 (Zone 1), June 14 (Zone 2), June 20 (Zone 3), June 21 (Zone 4) our “Youth2Work” team will come by your property, pick up your neatly stacked materials, run them through a wood chipper, and then they will be taken to a composting facility.
 There is no charge for this service.